debreczeniandras/queue/README.md

 This allows simple exchange of the storage layer and better testing.

 # Database Tasks

+Suggested entities for the shop are here:

+    src/Entity/Shop/

 ## 2.1.
 Suggested DDL for shop system